codebulb/crudlet/README.md

 This is a private project I’ve started for my own pleasure and usage and to learn more about building (Ajax) REST APIs, and I have no plans for (commercial) support.

-You may also find more information about this project on this accompanying blog post.
+You can also find more information about this project on its [**accompanying blog post**](http://www.codebulb.ch/2016/01/crudlet-ready-to-use-restangular-to-sql-crud-with-jax-rs.html).